mhtajan/mim3v2/README.md

 ### 6. **Invite the Bot to Your Discord Server**

 Go to the [Discord Developer Portal](https://discord.com/developers/applications), select your bot, and under the **OAuth2** section, generate an invite link with the necessary permissions (like reading messages, joining voice channels, and managing messages).

 Invite the bot to your server using that link.

 ---

-### Troubleshooting

-- Ensure you have [Node.js](https://nodejs.org/) installed (recommended version: 18.x or later).
-- For issues with the Lavalink server, make sure the Lavalink server is running at `localhost:2333` with the correct password.
-- If you encounter errors related to Spotify or YouTube, double-check your API credentials and ensure that your Google account is set up correctly.

----